 - the legal basis for the data processing.

 Note: Remember that you cannot promise confidentiality to the research subjects!
 A privacy impact assessment shall be made every time someone requests access to the data.
 You cannot in advance say anything about who may be able to gain access to the research material.
-Instead, the Swedish Ethical Review Authority recommends to use phrases which express that no unauthorised persons will be able to gain access to the data.
+Instead, the Swedish Ethical Review Authority recommends to use phrases which express that no unauthorized persons will be able to gain access to the data.

 Note: Consent to participating in the research is not connected to the legal basis for consent according to the General Data Protection Regulation.
 (See Research material with personal data.)